Identification, Images, & Information

 Remarks

-One of the few ants specialized for cold temperature foraging; they can be found foraging even at freezing temperatures, where they are often the only ants visibly active.
+One of the few ants specialized for cold temperature foraging; they can be found foraging even at near freezing temperatures, where they are often the only ants visibly active.
 However, their range does not extend into the far north, despite their cold tolerance.

 See Also